aurelia/aurelia/docs/user-docs/templates/template-syntax.md

 ## Binding values to custom elements

-When working with custom elements in Aurelia, if you leverage bindables to have custom bindable properties allowing values to be bound, you will use `.bind` extensively.&#x20;
+When working with custom elements in Aurelia, if you leverage bindables to have custom bindable properties allowing values to be bound, you will use `.bind` extensively.

 Say you had a custom element that accepted an email value.
 You might call it `email` inside your component definition.